 Just as clothing styles, musical tastes, and technology change over time, so does architecture.
 Over the last 3,000 years, while accented by flourishes here and there, there have largely been noticeable shifts in architectural thought at several key junctures.
 For example, the Neoclassical movement in the late 18th century revived forms and styles from Ancient Greece and Rome.
 Modernist style in the early 20th century brought about an influx in angular and “colder” shapes that had rarely been seen, especially in residential spaces.

-The Reemergence of Biophilic Design
+natural materials in architecture: The Reemergence of Biophilic Design

 In the early 1990s, the biophilic design movement took shape.
 Biophilic design is based on the idea that humans have a natural connection with nature, and strives to augment that connection through increased exposure to directly and indirectly natural elements.
 Proponents argue that designing spaces this way reduces stress and has environmental and even economic benefits, with few drawbacks.
 While the formalization of this idea is relatively new, the concept is not – gardens and courtyards, for example, have been present in design for thousands of years.